gratianlup/CompactCollections/README.md

 ===================

 Compact and fast collections optimized for primitive types, implemented in Java.
-On average they use 4-5 times less memory than the default implementations from *java.util*, while being faster to build and query (due to a better utilization of the memory and cache subsystems).
+On average they use 4-5 times less memory than the default implementations from *java.util*, while being faster to build and query (mostly due to a better utilization of the memory and cache subsystems).

 #### Included collections: